-The reinsurance arrangements which provide access to externally managed investment funds are not formally collateralised, but in the event of a default by one of these counterparties SE plc would have a claim on the underlying investment assets.
+The reinsurance arrangements (for protection insurance business and those which provide access to externally managed investment funds) are not formally collateralised, but in the event of a default by one of these counterparties SE plc would have a claim on the underlying investment assets.
 The reinsurance contracts ensure that the Company would rank equally with all other investors in such an event, and the entities themselves are regulated insurance companies.